 This page explains what is involved in the occupational therapy assessment process.
 Sometimes you are required to provide a medical certificate as part of your driver licensing application.
 Your GP may want you to do an occupational therapy assessment to confirm your fitness to drive.

 Sometimes you're required to provide a medical certificate as part of your driver licence application.

 You need a medical certificate from your general practitioner (GP) if you:

-If your GP is not sure whether you're medically fit to drive the classes or endorsements you are applying for, he or she may refer you to an occupational therapist for a driving assessment.
+If your GP is not satisfied with your fitness to drive the classes or endorsements you are applying for, he or she may refer you to an occupational therapist for a driving assessment.

 A driving assessment by an occupational therapist is a medical check, requested by your GP or the Transport Agency.
 If you are assessed as medically fit to drive, after completing the driving assessment, you must still complete the driver licence application process before any new or renewed driver licence may be issued.

 Driving assessments are carried out by registered occupational therapists.